ken-okabe/timeline/README.md

 4. Future updates to the source will be transformed and propagated to the target

 Map allows for simple transformations of values flowing through Timelines.

+### TL.bind: ('a -> Timeline<'b>) -> Timeline<'a> -> Timeline<'b>

+The monadic bind operation connects two Timelines such that:

+1. The function is applied to the current value of the source Timeline to create a new target Timeline
+2. A propagation function is registered with the source Timeline
+3. Future updates to the source will flow through to the target

+Bind allows for composing Timelines where each step might depend on the previous value.

 ### TL.unlink: Timeline<'a> -> unit